Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Simulating massive main sequence galaxies

 \subsection{CO line emission maps and resolved excitation conditions}

-Moment zero maps of the CO(1$-$0), CO(3$-$2) and CO(7$-$6) emission from G1, G2 and G3 are shown in Figure \ref{CO_mom0_f_mom0}.
-Comparing with the \h2 surface density maps in Figure \ref{h2_map}, both the CO(1$-$0) and CO(3$-$2) emission are seen to trace the \h2 gas distribution well, while the CO(7$-$6) emission is restricted to the central $\sim 7\,{\rm kpc}$ of the galaxies.
+Moment 0 maps of the CO(1$-$0), CO(3$-$2) and CO(7$-$6) emission from G1, G2 and G3 are shown in Figure \ref{CO_mom0_f_mom0}.
+Both the CO(1$-$0) and CO(3$-$2) emission are seen to trace the \h2 gas distribution well (Figure \ref{h2_map}), while the CO(7$-$6) emission only trace gas in the central $\sim 7\,{\rm kpc}$ of the galaxies.

 Also shown in Figure \ref{CO_mom0_f_mom0} (bottom row) are the azimuthally averaged CO 3$-$2/1$-$0 and 7$-$6/1$-$0 brightness temperature line ratios (denoted $r_{\rm 32}$ and $r_{\rm 76}$, respectively) as a function of radius for G1, G2 and G3.
-The profiles show that the gas is clearly more excited in the central $\sim 5\,{\rm kpc}$, where typical values of $r_{\rm 32}$ and $r_{\rm 76}$ are $\sim 0.55-0.65$ and $\sim 0.02-0.08$, respectively, compared to $r_{\rm 32}\sim 0.5$ and $r_{76}< 0.01$ further out in the disk.
+The profiles show that the gas is more excited in the central $\sim 5\,{\rm kpc}$, where typical values of $r_{\rm 32}$ and $r_{\rm 76}$ are $\sim 0.55-0.65$ and $\sim 0.02-0.08$, respectively, compared to $r_{\rm 32}\sim 0.5$ and $r_{76}< 0.01$ further out in the disk.
 This radial behaviour of the line ratios does not reflect the \h2 gas surface density, which peaks towards the centre rather than flattens, and gradually trails off out to $R\sim 12\,{\rm kpc}$ instead of dropping sharply at $R\sim 4-6\,{\rm kpc}$ (Figure \ref{CO_mom0_f_mom0}).
-Rather, $r_{\rm 32}$ and $r_{\rm 76}$ seem to follow closely the behaviour of \g0 (and thus \cri), which makes sense since \g0 and \cri are the most important factors for the internal GMC temperature distribution (Figure \ref{apD3}).
-The central values for $r_{32}$ and $r_{76}$ increase when going from G1 to G3, as expected from the elevated levels of star formation density (and of \g0 and \cri, accordingly) towards the centre.
-Beyond $\sim 6\,{\rm kpc}$ the line ratios are constant ($\sim 0.5$ and $< 0.01$) and the same for all three galaxies, due to relatively similar FUV fields here.
+Rather, $r_{\rm 32}$ and $r_{\rm 76}$ seem to mimick the radial behaviour of \g0 (and thus \cri), which makes sense since \g0 and \cri are the most important factors for the internal GMC temperature distribution (Figure \ref{apD3}).
+The central values for $r_{32}$ and $r_{76}$ increase when going from G1 to G3, as expected from the elevated levels of star formation density (and of \g0 and \cri, accordingly) in their central regions.
+Beyond $\sim 6\,{\rm kpc}$ the line ratios are constant ($\sim 0.5$ and $< 0.01$) and the same for all three galaxies, due to relatively similar \g0 (and \cri) there.